rsmaller/carg/README.md

 put it in your environment's include path and include the header accordingly.

 Similarly, link against the `libcarg` implementation.
 This library can be built statically or dynamically, but the build process defaults to dynamic linking.
+A CMake file is provided for this.
 To link statically, provide the flag `-DLink=static` as an argument to CMake.

 The object file will be stored in the `bin` directory of the CMake project.

 If you would like to install the dynamically linked library on your system, there is a UNIX install script for this called `unix-generic-build-install.sh` in the `/install` directory.
 It will build the library and copy both the shared object file and the header into their respective environment locations on UNIX systems.
+For Linux machines, there is a package generator.
+See below in this section.

 There is another version of this script in PowerShell for MinGW on Windows called `mingw-generic-build-install.ps1`.
 This version of the installer script will copy the header to MinGW's include path, generate the library's runtime DLL, copy